vishalmali06/devTinder-web/README.md

 - Login and see if your data is comming properly in the store
 - NavBar should update as soon as user loged in
 - Refactor our code to add constant file + create a componet folder
+- You should not be able access other routes without login
+- If token is not present redirect user to login page
+- logout

 Body
     NavBar